cornwella/Chrome-Device-Finder/README.md

 ![halp](https://i.imgur.com/Aj8Ufdt.png)

-A quick script to locate ChromeOS devices based on serial numbers.
+A quick script to locate ChromeOS devices based on serial numbers in a Meraki network.

 It pulls the device MAC from Google Admin, then copies a Meraki device search URL to the clipboard, which indicates the AP it last connected to (along with the time and date).
 It can be used with a sample group of serials